-on existing ships contracted for construction before 1 July 2020, a minimum of two two-way portable radiotelephone apparatus of an explosion-proof type or intrinsically safe for each fire party.
-On ships contracted for construction on or after 1 July 2020, as well as on existing ships contracted for construction before 1 July 2020, when new, additional or replaced equipment is installed on or after 1 July 2020, a minimum of two two-way portable radiotelephone apparatus of an explosion-proof type or intrinsically safe suitable for use in defined in IEC 60079 hazardous areas as for each The minimum requirements in respect to the apparatus group and temperature class of portable apparatuses shall be consistent with the most restrictive requirements for the hazardous area zone on board which is accessible to fire party.
+.3 minimum of two two-way portable radiotelephone apparatus of an explosion-proof type or intrinsically safe suitable for use in zone 1 hazardous areas as defined in IEC 60079 for each fire party.
+The minimum requirements in respect to the apparatus group and temperature class of portable apparatuses shall be consistent with the most restrictive requirements for the hazardous area zone on board which is accessible to fire party.